anibali/tvl/README.md

 ### Limitations

-* H.264 video codec only
+* GPU support is only available for NVIDIA cards
-* NVIDIA GPUs only
+* Decoding only, no encoding/transcoding